This system design template shows how Tesira products can be used in a typical restaurant installation.

 - 2 - AMP-A460H 4-Channel, 60W class D amplifier, supports both 70V and 100V constant-voltage speaker systems

-Note that other non-Biamp equipment is required, including the speakers, background music sources, 2 x XLR wall plate, network switch, 802.3af (PoE) Class 1 injectors for wall panels, and fire alarm panel interface.
+Note that other non-Biamp equipment is required, including background music sources, 2 x XLR wall plate, network switch, 802.3af (PoE) Class 1 injectors for wall panels, and fire alarm panel interface.

 The example file for this system design template is set up with all the audio I/O, processing, and control points required, and is ready to load to the system and begin setting up the room gain structure.
 In the file, the matrix routing is already in place to support the project design requirements.